elifbayirr/Read-Write-data-in-relational-database/README.md

 # Read-Write-data-in-relational-database

- i. the size of a record to be read and written at a time from the database, andii. total record size
+-the size of a record to be read and written at a time from the database, and -total record size